Fact Sheet 32:

 What laws protect payments from a mobile device?

 A typical mobile payment transaction may involve a merchant, a wireless carrier, a payment service, and a bank.
 Unfortunately, the law often does not develop as rapidly as technology.
 As a result, your legal protections when paying with a mobile device will depend upon the underlying payment mechanism connected to the device.
-This might be a credit card, debit card, prepaid card, or the charges might appear directly on your cell phone bill.
-Your protections will vary, and generally are the same protections that are described elsewhere in this fact sheet for credit cards, debit cards, and prepaid cards.
+This might be a credit card, debit card, or the charges might appear directly on your cell phone bill.

 How can I make my mobile payments more secure?